Knife block has extra spaces

 Two paring knives up.

 Though a bit expensive and possibly outside the budget for some buyers, the Wolf Gourmet 7-Piece Cutlery Set is a great collection of knives, with pieces that people will actually use and no extra oddities that will be ignored.
-For those with smaller hands, you just may want to meet the knives in person before getting your paws on them completely to be confident in the grip.
+For those with smaller hands, you just may want to meet the knives in person and get your paws on them to be completely confident in the grip.

 - Product Name 7-Piece Cutlery Set